visgl/deck.gl/docs/api-reference/mesh-layers/simple-mesh-layer.md

 This is an object that contains material props for [lighting effect](/docs/api-reference/core/lighting-effect.md) applied on extruded polygons.
 Check [the lighting guide](/docs/developer-guide/using-lighting.md#constructing-a-material-instance) for configurable settings.

+##### `_useMeshColors` (Boolean, optional)

+- Default: `false`

+Whether to color pixels using vertex colors supplied in the mesh (the `COLOR_0` or `colors` attribute).
+If set to `true`, vertex colors will be used.
+If set to `false` (default) vertex colors will be ignored.

+Remarks:
+- In the next major release of deck.gl, vertex colors are expected to always be used when supplied with a mesh.
+This property will then likely be removed and effectively default to true.

 ### Data Accessors